 SOME FREIGHT FACTORING COMPANIES ADVANCE YOU THE MONEY YOU NEED IN LESS THAN 24 HOURS OF PURCHASING YOUR FREIGHT INVOICES.
 OTHERS MAY TAKE LONGER, SO ASK ABOUT PROCESSING AND CUTOFF TIMES.

 What are the Benefits of Freight Factoring?

 Factoring companies provide trucking companies with fast and reliable cash flow through the purchase of freight bills.
-We know that trucking companies have many upfront and scheduled expenses – fuel, tires, insurance premiums, truck payments, and payroll.
+We know that trucking companies have many upfront and scheduled expenses – fuel, tires, truck maintenance, insurance premiums, truck payments, and payroll.
 That’s why positive cash flow is crucial to the success of your trucking company.

 What is Cash Flow?

 Cash flow is incoming and outgoing cash that keeps a business successful.

 Outgoing cash flow

 Your expenses, the money you pay out to maintain your trucking business.